neonious/lowsync/doc/commands/commands/monitor.rst

 Name
 ==================

-lowsync-monitor - Read from stdout and write to stdin of the running program
+lowsync-monitor - Read from stdout of the running program

 Synopsis
 ==================